User guide

 .savebackup before loading the demo.

 Open Settings (More menu → Settings).
-Under Look → Color scheme you have 26 palettes:
+Under Appearance → Color scheme you have 33 palettes:

-Classic Glass, Brushed Steel, Atlas Dusk, Captain's Mirage, Carroburg Twilight, Electric Orchid, Enchanted Plum, English Daydream, Forge Smoke, Highland Mist, Iris Twilight, Library Velvet, Marsh Heron, Nebula Twist, Neon Meadow, Orbital Persia, Orchard Vespers, Polar Honey, Reef Diving, Riverside Persimmon, Sakura Twilight, Souk Night, Stardust Atoll, Sunkissed Saltflats, Vespers Tide, Wharfside Embers.
+Abalone Night, Alpine Express, Apricot Meridian, Atlas Dusk, Brushed Steel, Captain's Mirage, Carroburg Twilight, Classic Glass, Crimson Ledger, Electric Orchid, Enchanted Plum, English Daydream, Forge Smoke, Highland Mist, Iris Twilight, Library Velvet, Marsh Heron, Nebula Twist, Neon Meadow, Orbital Persia, Orchard Vespers, Peafowl Parade, Polar Honey, Reef Diving, Riverside Persimmon, Saffron Palms, Sakura Twilight, Souk Night, Stardust Atoll, Sunkissed Saltflats, Vespers Tide, Wharfside Embers, Whiskey Harbor.

 Each palette comes with three accent colors.
 The right-hand preview tile shows what the palette looks like applied.
 Click any palette to apply it instantly.